 Read the label and aim for at least 7-10 grams of protein per serving.
-If you are following a special diet, consult with your registered dietitian for a custom list of high protein snacks.
+If you are follow a special diet, consult with your registered dietitian for a custom list of high protein snacks.

 - Greek yogurt (no sugar added)

 - Cheese string cheese, cottage cheese, cubed or sliced cheese

 - Peanut/nut butter with apple slices, vegetables or crackers

 - Sliced, lean deli meat and/or cheese with bread or crackers

 - Nuts and seeds

 - Hard boiled eggs

 - Hummus with veggies or crackers

 - Edamame

-- Kefir, milk, protein supplements

-- Meat Jerky

-- Grains: quinoa, beans, lentils, faro, millet

-- Soup, bone broth

-- Canned tuna, salmon or sardines

-- Protein bar at least 10 grams of protein and less than 10 grams of sugar

-- Protein powder choose an organic grass fed protein powder without any artificial ingredients or flavorings
+- Kefir, milk, protein supplements - Meat Jerky - Grains: quinoa, beans, lentils, faro, millet - Soup, bone broth - Canned tuna, salmon or sardines - Protein bar at least 10 grams of protein and less than 10 grams of sugar - Protein powder choose an organic grass fed protein powder without any artificial ingredients or flavorings - Super smoothies (see Mix-and-Match Super Smoothie Recipes) with added protein